 What is Cold Brew Coffee?

-Cold brew coffee is a refreshing and smooth alternative to traditional hot brewed coffee.
-Unlike the traditional brewing methods that use hot water to extract flavors from the ground coffee, cold brewing involves steeping coffee grounds in cold or room temperature water for an extended period of time, usually between 12 to 24 hours.
-This slow and gentle brewing process leads to a less acidic and less bitter cup of coffee.
+Cold brew coffee is a brewing method that involves steeping coffee grounds in cold or room temperature water for an extended period of time, usually between 12 to 24 hours.
+Unlike traditional hot brewing methods that rely on heat to extract flavors, cold brew extracts the caffeine and flavors from the coffee beans through a slow and gentle infusion process, resulting in a smooth and less acidic beverage.

 How to Make Cold Brew Coffee